sfu-fas/coursys/otp/README.md

 - Need frontend to send a recovery code to the user's recovery email (Person.config['recovery_email']).
 - Need frontend that allows a user to enable 2FA for their account (Person.config['2fa'] = True).
 - Need frontend to set up recovery codes (with django-otp StaticDevice).
 (They are be accepted if in the DB.)
+- Need to add confirmation of the device before setting device['confirmed'] to True.
+That way, we don't rely on the device until we know it works.